Board of Directors

 Margaret Bell, AM

-Chief Executive Officer - Chain Reaction Foundation Ltd
+President/Chief Executive Officer - Chain Reaction Foundation Ltd

-Margaret has been working with community, business and government leaders during 20 years of wide involvement with the volunteering movement at state, national and international levels.
-Margaret was founding President/CEO of Volunteering Australia, the peak national body for volunteering, founding member of the Australian Prime Minister's round table on business and community partnerships, founding Director of CIVICUS, the World Alliance for Citizen Participation, and World President of the International Association for Volunteer Effort.
-She is the founder of Chain Reaction Foundation, dedicated to working with community, business and government leaders to find clearer, more sustainable ways to live and work as an inclusive multicultural society.
+Margaret has been working with community, business and government leaders during 50 years of wide involvement with civil society at state, national and international levels.
+Margaret was founding President/CEO of Volunteering Australia, the peak national body for volunteering, founding member of the Australian Prime Minister's round table on business and community partnerships, a founding Director of CIVICUS, the World Alliance for Citizen Participation, and World President of the International Association for Volunteer Effort.

 Benjamin Chow, AO